evert/evert.github.com/_posts/2014/2014-09-15-properted-properties-from-shared-ancestry.md

 > A member with protected visibility may be accessed only from within its own
 > class and from classes derived from that class. [source][1]

-Of course the PHP spec is likely to be finished, and not sure if it's vetted by the PHP team at all.
+Of course the PHP spec is likely not finished yet, and not sure if it's vetted by the PHP team at all.

 Opinions?